awm1/TempWebSocketBundle/docs/periodic-manager.md

 A manager must provide a unique name, these names are used in conjunction with the `BabDev\WebSocketBundle\PeriodicManager\PeriodicManagerRegistry`

-### `setLoop()`

-When managers are registered, they will be provided the event loop that is being used for the server process.

 ### `register()`

-The `register()` method is used to initialize the periodic manager.
+The `register()` method is used to initialize the periodic manager using the provided event loop.

 ### `cancelTimers()`